 Window type: Tilt and Turn, see below for more information

-Glass thickness and gaps for double glazing: (Outside) 6mm-12 to 16mm gap-4mm (inside), any larger or small can significantly impact the performance of the glass.
+Glass thickness and gaps for double glazing: (Outside) 6mm-10 to 20mm gap-4mm (inside), any larger or small can impact the performance of the glass.

 6mm glass outside for birds and home security

-Changing your gap from a 6mm gap to a 12mm gap gives you a double pane glass that performs over 10% better, while also performing acoustically better.
+Having a gap of 12mm instead of 6mm gives you a double pane glass that performs over 10% better, while also having significantly better acoustic performance.
 The width of the glass does NOT help with building performance.

-The spacer used between panes is also super important: Make sure you get a rubber spacer, some manufacturers use aluminium or steel spacers.
+The spacer used between panes is also super important: Make sure you get a plastic/rubber/foam spacer, some manufacturers still use aluminium or steel spacers.
 These materials are highly conductive, and not desirable for building performance.

-Even though many may argue, that the type of window should be defined on the outward appearance of your home, actually the number one priority of your windows should be “building performance”, and then secondly how desirable they look from the outside.
+Even though many may argue, that the type of window should be defined on the outward appearance of your home, actually the number one priority of your window should be “building performance” and “maintenance”, and then secondly how desirable they look from the outside.

-Good quality/good performing windows reduce energy bills, last longer, and stop sound entering your home.
+Good quality/good performing windows reduce energy bills, last longer, are less maintenance and stop sound entering your home from outside.

 Benefits of investing in windows with double and triple glazing